 Housed within the Public Health Sciences Division’s Translational Research Program and directed by Dr. Cyrus Ghajar, the LSM2 seeks to understand some relatively basic questions regarding breast tumor cell dissemination and metastatic relapse.
 Given that:

-a) Tumor cells disseminate from the primary site to distant organs very early during tumor progression, and
+i) Tumor cells disseminate from the primary site to distant organs very early during tumor progression, and

-b) A substantial fraction of women experience metastatic relapse from breast cancer several years or even decades after initial treatment…
+ii) A substantial fraction of women experience metastatic relapse from breast cancer several years or even decades after initial treatment…

-We are interested in uncovering the following:
+we are interested in uncovering the following:

 What are disseminated tumor cells (DTCs) doing from the time they disseminate to the time they are detected?

 What sustains their survival?

 Why don’t therapies kill them?

 Answering these questions holds great promise to halt metastatic disease before it ever has a chance to start, which would result in tremendous gains in survivorship.
 The answers could also help us to understand some general mysteries in cell and developmental biology such as how tissue size is regulated and how tissue homeostasis is maintained.